Context and funding

 The premium is allocated to schools and it is for schools to decide how it is spent, since they are best placed to assess what additional provision should be made for individual students in their care.
 Cheltenham Bournside School use the funding to support the needs of the identified students, by ensuring that it impacts on their progress in literacy and numeracy.
 Further details regarding the specific usage is provided below:

 Total funding in 2018/19 £17,600

 Vision, strategies and expenditure

 At Cheltenham Bournside School and Sixth Form Centre we have one main objective which underpins the allocation of funding: to provide additional educational support to improve progress, raise the standard of achievement in literacy and/ or numeracy and improve the life chances for students who are eligible for funding.

 We monitor the progress of those students eligible for funding and this is continuously analysed to ensure that it is having a positive impact.

 To achieve the above objective and enhance the opportunities for our eligible learners we have implemented a variety of intervention strategies, on an individual student basis, which are monitored throughout the academic year.
 The impact of these strategies is analysed at a forensic level to ensure our objectives will be met.
 It is also common practice that if an intervention is not having the desired impact or if the needs of the eligible learners change, we will adapt the way in which we support that student.

-2) A Higher Level Teaching Assistant co-ordinated Reading Club where students from the sixth form support identified students on a regular basis before school. (£2267.50)
+- A Higher Level Teaching Assistant co-ordinated Reading Club where students from the sixth form supported identified students on a regular basis before school. (£2267.50)

-5) The Assistant Head of Maths and Assistant Head of English are informed of the eligible students and they monitor and work closely with their departments to track progress and ensure students make the expected progress and catch-up with their peers by the end of year 7. (£2000)
+- The Assistant Head of Maths and Assistant Head of English are informed of the eligible students and they monitor and work closely with their departments to implement appropriate interventions to track progress and ensure students make the expected progress and catch-up with their peers by the end of year 7. (£2500)